ministryofjustice/securityanalytics-sharedinfrastructure/README.md

 ### Serverless

-If you're in a non-Linux environment, you need to set a PWD environment variable as that's not automatically set.

-Also in Windows, you'll need to make sure you share your C: drive (or wherever you're running from) with Docker otherwise Serverless will fail to run.
+If you are using Windows, you'll need to make sure you share your C: drive (or wherever you're running from) with Docker otherwise Serverless will fail to run.

 # Platform Setup